PitchRE/RedVelvet/README.md

-# Notice: Project made only for learning purposes, bad optimized and old.
+# Notice: Project made only for learning purposes, badly optimized and old.

 # Red Velvet